 - Your utility company gives you full credit for your solar energy production and does not discount any overproduction.
 These guys normally allow your kWh credit to roll over from month to month and will settle-up with you at the end of the year.

 - Your utility company discounts or does not give you any credit for surplus solar production.
 They allow net metering but if you produce more over the course of a billing cycle you only get full credit for what you use.

-Example #1 is easy, add up the kWh’s you use each year, divide this number by kWh’s each KW of equipment will produce in your area and that will give you the KW system size that you need.
-Assuming you get full credit, you can offset your entire bill over the year when you total up all your charges and credits over the year.
+Example #1 is easy, add up the kWh’s you use each year, divide this number by kWh’s every KW of equipment will produce in your area and that will give you the KW system size that you need.
+Assuming you get full credit, you can offset your entire bill over the year when you total up all your charges and credits for the year.

 (before and after bill)